dhanjiRajput/D.K.Rajput/Phase_2/Git/Git_GitHub/README.md

 # To see Difference between two commit and two repo                         : git diff --staged

-# To Rebase Your master branch
+# To Rebase Your master Branch                                              : git merge